Photo by Dan Brown

 Deep Dive

-Courageous conversations, those conversations that have the power to positivity shift conflict and deepen relationships, are created through safety, transparency and vulnerability.
-Through some of the basic communication practices, couples will have the opportunity to explore some of their most pressing issues using communication that promote safety and vulnerability and attempt to replace binary thinking to a more multivalent understanding of any situation or conflict.
+Through communication practices that promote vulnerability and transparency, couples will have the opportunity to explore some of their most pressing issues using communication that promote safety and vulnerability and attempt to replacing binary thinking to a more multilayered understanding of any situation or conflict.

 Integration